Beyond Factual Accuracy: Evaluating Global Reasoning Integrity in RAG Systems with LogicScore: Experiments

-\textbf{Datasets.} Motivated by the need to assess complex logical reasoning processes, we conduct experiments on three challenging multi-hop datasets: \textit{HotpotQA} \citep{yang2018hotpotqa}, \textit{MusiQue} \citep{trivedi2022musique}, and \textit{2WikiMultiHopQA} \citep{ho2020constructing}.
-In order to purely evaluate the logic of the generated answers without the interference of retrieval errors, we specifically utilize the ``distractor'' setting in HotpotQA and the ``answerable'' setting in MusiQue.
+\textbf{Datasets.} Motivated by the need to assess complex logical reasoning on knowledge-intensive QA task, we experiment on three challenging multi-hop datasets: \textit{HotpotQA} \citep{yang2018hotpotqa}, \textit{MusiQue} \citep{trivedi2022musique}, and \textit{2WikiMultiHopQA} \citep{ho2020constructing}.
+To isolate structure diagnostics from retrieval errors, we utilize the ``distractor'' setting in HotpotQA and the ``answerable'' setting in MusiQue.
+We further evaluate LogicScore on LLM-selected subsets requiring chain-structured multi-hop reasoning, comprising 1,939, 1,605, and 2,177 instances from HotpotQA, MusiQue, and 2WikiMultiHopQA, respectively.
+The selection prompt is provided in Appendix.